undineruska/python/README.md

-Read me file uses markdown sytax to edit any text, formulas or codes.

-# Welcom to my repository
+# Welcome to my repository for Python homework and exercises.

-## My skills
-- Java
-- Python
-- Github
-- Ruby
-- JavaScript
-- CSS
-- HTML